Wrexham, Shropshire & Midlands Railway

+In December 2025, it submitted another application, that requests fewer train paths for services and adds Wellington as a stop.
+The company then set the end of 2026 as a possible service start date.
+The ORR is expected to make an announcement in spring 2026.

 If an application is approved, the operator would be run by Alstom, its first in the United Kingdom, with SLC Rail as consultants.
+It would also re-introduce a Shropshire–London direct service, last operated in 2024, as Shropshire is the only English county without a direct train service to London.

 History and description

 The proposed service was officially announced on 14 March 2024, following the operator submitting its formal application to operate, to the Office of Rail and Road (ORR).
 If approved, it hopes to operate services from May 2025 and creating a possible 50 new jobs, mainly in North Wales and the English Midlands.
 WSMR estimates its proposed service would have 1.5 million people in their catchment area outside London.
 The plans received support from Huw Merriman, Minister of State for Transport.

 If approved, it would reinstate a Shropshire–London direct service, following Avanti West Coast's Shrewsbury–London Euston service being terminated on 2 June 2024.
+Shropshire is the only county in England that no longer has a direct train service to London.

 The open-access operator would be operated by Alstom, and it would be its first passenger rail operating service in the United Kingdom if approved.
 The Birmingham-based consultancy firm SLC Rail would advise Alstom in the development of the project.